rbisdorff/Digraph3/docSphinx/_build/html/_sources/pearls.rst.txt

 --------------------------------------------

 .. epigraph::
-   "*The goal of our research was to design a resolution method* [..] *that is easy to put into practice, that requires as few and reliable hypotheses as possible, and that meets the needs* [of the decision maker]."

-   -- Benayoun R, Roy B, Sussmann B [13]_
+   "*The goal of our research was to design a resolution method* [..] *that is easy to put into practice, that requires as few and reliable hypotheses as possible, and that meets the needs* [of the decision maker]."  -- B. Roy et al. [13]_

 .. contents::
    :depth: 1